 A Kitchen Scene, Floris van Schooten, ca. 1620–1630.
-(Courtesy, National Gallery of Art, Heinz Family Collection.)
+(Public domain, Heinz Family Collection.)
 The painting shows Raeren stoneware jugs with the Seven Electors motif hanging in the background.
 The jugs are mounted with silver or pewter lids which increase their value and reveal their high status among seventeenth-century tablewares.

 Jug, Raeren, 1600–1620.
 Salt-glazed stoneware.
 H. 10 1/4".
 (Private collection; photo, Gavin Ashworth.)

 Jug fragment, Raeren, 1600–1610.
 Salt-glazed stoneware.
 (Courtesy, Association for the Preservation of Virginia Antiquities; photo, Gavin Ashworth.)
 This excavated example contains a portion of a mid-girth Seven Electors motif.